ghacks Technology News

 The plugin displays information about each link, tags, a computed score and whether the site has been bookmarked on the new tab page.
 It is likely that the interface will get polished up before its release to a wider audience.

 The developer notes that Predictive Newtab works best on systems with a large number of well tagged bookmarks, but that it will work even on systems without any bookmarks.
-All computations are done in the browser, and stay on the local system.
+All computations are done in the browser and stay on the local system.

-The basic idea behind the add-on is that users who open a tab on a specific type of site are more likely to visit another site of the same type.
-I’m not sure if that assumption is correct.
+The basic idea behind the add-on is that users who open a tab after visiting a specific type of site are more likely to visit another site of the same type.
+I'm not sure if that assumption is correct.
 It would probably be better if the developer would add suggestions plus a compilation of the most visited sites or a custom selection of sites on the new tab page, to give the user the best of both worlds.

 Here I use an add-on which sets new tab to open homepage, and my homepage is a list of 180+ of my basic bookmarks … no fuss, two clicks and there I go.